gabrieltempass/streamlit-component-vue-vite-template/README.md

-# Streamlit Vue Vite Templates
+# Streamlit Component Vue Vite Template

+A template for creating Streamlit Components.
+It uses Vue 3 to code the frontend and Vite to serve the files locally during development, as well as bundle and compile them for production.

 This repo contains templates and example code for creating [Streamlit](https://streamlit.io) Components.